 With a revocable living trust, more than one trustee can be appointed.
 Each trustee can be delegated different duties.

 • What are the Advantages of a Revocable Living Trust?

 There are many advantages of a revocable living trust.
 Avoiding probate is one of the most significant and valuable features of a revocable living trust.

 • What are the Negatives of a Revocable Living Trust?

-Revocable living trusts also can require attention and management for an indefinite period of time.
+Revocable living trusts also can require attention and management for an indefinite period.

 There is also an element of inconvenience to a revocable living trust.
 Once the trust is established, trust books must be maintained to ensure that all assets continue to be registered to the trustee.

 There can also be unforeseen problems.
-A revocable living trust can raise a variety of new problems regarding title insurance coverage, real estate in other countries, Subchapter S stock, certain pension distributions, and other issues.
+A revocable living trust can raise a variety of new issues regarding title insurance coverage, real estate in other countries, Subchapter S stock, certain pension distributions, and other items.

 Even if your assets are held in a trust, a state estate tax return must be filed after you die if your property exceeds $1,000,000 in value for the year 2006 and beyond, and a federal estate tax return must be filed after you die if your property exceeds $2,000,000 in value for the year 2006 and 2007.